CelesNeba/Streaming-Service-Dashboard-/README.md

-## Phase 3: Data Visualization with Tableau
+## Phase 3: Data Visualization with Power BI

 1. Connect Power bi to the database.